Austrian litigation association of NGOs against discrimination

 The organisation is not profit-minded but strives to implement the rights of those who suffer discrimination.
 Additionally, the recognition of the role of NGOs to the further development of the legislation and judicial practice concerning discrimination should be promoted and enforced in the public.

 The main work of the Litigation Association is to consult its members and the clients of those NGOs as well as to send advisory experts to the Commission on Equal Treatment.

 Thanks to § 62 of the Equal Treatment Act (GlBG) which provides for the possibility to intervene in favour of plaintiffs, the Klagsverband attends victims of indirect or direct discrimination in the litigation.
 This additional legal protection exists with regard to discrimination at work as well as in other situation like the access to services and goods (housing, access to restaurants and clubs, travel, …).

 Finally, the Klagsverband is part of a wide network of organisations and provides these contacts to victims of discrimination.

-These organisations are (October 2010; in alphabetical order):